Cinematherapy: Healing Through Film Study

 So many brilliant people don’t have as much time as they would like to read books.
 You’re reading right now, and thank you!
 But reading on every topic you are interested in can feel like an overwhelming endeavor, even for the most voracious bookstore nerds.
 Films (and other visual media) might be the novels of our time in that we tend to know what’s new, we talk about them a lot after they’ve just been released, and those of us who like to feel well-educated can discuss all kinds of movies.
 So, if it is a pastime we enjoy anyway, let’s look at ways we can add them to our wellness repertoire.
 I know it’s a cheesy phrase, but they do have the potential to influence change in our lives, which is what we aim for, right?

 On the nose?
-That’s not Healing film study.
+That’s not Healing Film Study.

 Other cinematherapy-adjacent viewers’ guides discuss how movies can be used to understand complicated situations better and process emotions.
 And they can be a useful starting point.
 I’ve found that in my previous life as a producer and scriptwriter; however, I often have seen elements of the story or characters that might otherwise have been missed.
 These elements are often why I’ve recommended the film, so I began creating guides to support my discussions with clients after they did their homework (read: ordered a pizza and watched a movie).